 Attract and Retain Talent With a Student Loan Repayment Benefit

 The majority of today's students graduate from college with student loan debt, and juggling the payment with other living expenses can be difficult.
 That's why some employers now offer a student loan repayment benefit.
-In a tight labor market, this can be a strong tactic for recruiting and retaining top talent.
+In a tight labor market, jobs with student loan repayment benefits can be very helpful for recruiting and retaining top talent.

 The benefits to employers